GloriaMoraaRiechi/COMP841-FinalProject/README.md

 # RL-Based Physical Design Router

 A reinforcement learning framework for integrated circuit (IC) routing based on the cooperative two-agent architecture proposed by Gandhi et al. (2019).
-Implemented as a course project for COMP841 at North Carolina Agricultural and Technical State University.

 ## Overview